Emergency position-indicating radiobeacon: FAA transition status

 In a Safety Recommendation released September 2007, the U.S. National Transportation Safety Board once again recommended that the U.S. FAA require all aircraft have 406 MHz ELTs.
 They first recommended this back in 2000 and after vigorous opposition by AOPA, the FAA declined to do so.
 Citing two recent accidents, one with a 121.5 MHz ELT and one with a 406 MHz ELT, the NTSB concludes that switching all ELTs to 406 MHz is a necessary goal to work towards.

 NASA has conducted crash tests with small airplanes to investigate how ELTs perform.

 Emergency Locator Transmitters

-Emergency Locator Transmitters (ELTs) are fairly expensive (aviation use; Average cost is $1500–3000) locator beacons.
+Emergency Locator Transmitters (ELTs) are expensive devices (average cost for aviation use is $1500–3000).
 In commercial aircraft, a cockpit voice recorder or flight data recorder must contain an underwater locator beacon.
 In the US, ELTs are required to be permanently installed in most general aviation aircraft, depending upon the type or location of operation.

 The specifications for the design of ELTs are published by the RTCA, and in the specification the alarm signal is defined as an AM signal (A3X and/or N0N emissions), containing a swept tone ranging from 1600 Hz to 300 Hz (downwards), with 2-4 sweeps per second.
 When activated, 406 MHz units transmit a 0.5 second, 5-watt digital burst every 50 seconds, varying within a span of ±2.5 seconds somewhat randomly, so as to avoid multiple ELTs always having their beacons synchronized.